Kotagede: Kedhaton (the royal palace)

 The Kedhaton, (also Kedaton), or "royal palace", existed on the site in 1509.
 Nowadays, the only remains of the royal palace are three stones, each called batu gilang ("glittering stone"), batu gatheng ("gatheng (stone-throwing game) stone"), and batu genthong ("water barrel stone").
 At present, the stones are protected inside a small building, located in the middle of the road and surrounded by three banyan trees.

 Batu gilang (also watu gilang) is a square-shaped black slab of stone believed to be the stone where Panembahan Senopati rested.
 Inscribed circularly on it are the words: "So Goes the World", each in Latin, French, Dutch, and Italian: Ita movetur Mundus - Ainsi va le Monde - Zoo gaat de wereld - Cosi va il Mondo.
-On the outside, the Latin words in circle say: AD AETERNAM MEMORIAM INFELICIS - INFORTUNA CONSORTES DIGNI VALETE QUID STUPEARIS INSANI VIDETE IGNARI ET RIDETE, CONTEMNITE VOS CONTEMTU VERE DIGNI - IGM (In Glorium Maximam).
+On the outside, the Latin words in the circle say: AD AETERNAM MEMORIAM INFELICIS - INFORTUNA CONSORTES DIGNI VALETE QUID STUPEARIS INSANI VIDETE IGNARI ET RIDETE, CONTEMNITE VOS CONTEMTU VERE DIGNI - IGM (In Glorium Maximam).

 Batu gatheng (also watu cantheng) are three pale yellowish stone balls of different sizes placed on a stone slab.
 These balls are believed by the locals to be the playing stones of Raden Rongo, the son of Panembahan Senapati.
 Others claim that the stones are cannonballs.

 Batu genthong is believed to be the stone for containing the water used for Islamic ritual ablution.
 It is used by royal advisors of Panembahan Senopati: Ki Juru Mertani and Ki Ageng Giring.

 Masjid gede (the great mosque)

 The great mosque (Masjid gede) of Kotagede is the largest monument attributed to the kingdom of Mataram, therefore it is nowadays called the Mataram Mosque.
 The mosque was first established in 1575, the death year of Ki Ageng Pemanahan.
 The first major rebuilding was carried out during the reign of Sultan Agung to honor his ancestors.
-Rulers of Mataram, Surakarta and Yogyakarta conducted several rehabilitation later on.
-The last major rebuilding was performed in 1926 under the order of Sunan Pakubuwana X after this mosque had been caught in fire.
+Rulers of Mataram, Surakarta, and Yogyakarta conducted several rehabilitation later on.
+The last major rebuilding was performed in 1926 under the order of Sunan Pakubuwana X after this mosque had caught on fire.

 The mosque was built in traditional Javanese architecture.
 It consists of a pair of buildings: the main prayer hall and a front hall commonly called serambi.
 The prayer hall is a building of thick plain walls, while the serambi is a porch-like semi-attached building.
 Surrounding the porch is a moat to enable one to dip his or her feet before reaching the serambi, symbolically purifying anything that enters the mosque.

 The mosque is situated right to the east of the royal cemetery.
-The mosque area is a vast yard of sawo kecik (Manilkara kauki) trees, the two main buildings cover less than one tenth of the entire area.
+The mosque area is a vast yard of sawo kecik (Manilkara kauki) trees, the two main buildings cover less than one-tenth of the entire area.

 A gate separates the great mosque and the royal cemetery complex.
 The area before the gate is called the Sendang Seliran complex.